Luke 24:49 “I am going to send you what my Father has promised; but stay in the city until you have been clothed with power from on high.”

 Leviticus 23:34 Say to the Israelites: “On the fifteenth day of the seventh month the LORD’s Feast of Tabernacles begins, and it lasts for seven days.”

-• For our briefer purposes, our New Testament Passover is Jesus Christ’s self-sacrifice for us and for our salvation as the Lamb of God (1 Corinthians 5:7).
+• Our New Testament Passover is Jesus Christ’s self-sacrifice for us and for our salvation as the Lamb of God (1 Corinthians 5:7).
 Our Pentecost is the mighty baptism with the Holy Spirit described in Acts 1:4-8 and Acts 2:1-4.
 Tabernacles was Israel’s year-end harvest feast and represented the final ingathering of that year’s crops.
 Most bible scholars teach that we have not yet experienced that in its New Testament fullness.

 • The simple point I wish to draw from these feasts in their Christian fulfillment is this: to get to Tabernacles, with its joyful ingathering, we must pass through our personal Passover and Pentecost.
 In the early church of the book of Acts, they experienced Christ as the Passover Lamb of God.
 They experienced the mighty impartation of power at Pentecost.
 Then — not before; remember: “stay ... until ... [you receive]power from on high” — then they went forth and preached, healed, and did signs and wonders and saw thousands of souls harvested for God’s kingdom.
 To receive a full harvest, Jesus knew that they first needed both Passover and Pentecost.